top of page

 Red Racer Snail (Vittina waigiensis): Tank Mates, Feeding & Care Tips

-A Colourful Helper for Your Aquarium
+A Colourful Helper for Your Aquarium: The Red Racer Snail

 If you’re looking for a striking yet practical addition to your aquarium, the Red Racer Snail (Vittina waigiensis) might just be your new favourite critter.
 With their vibrant red-and-black racing stripes and easy-going nature, these snails aren’t just eye-catching—they’re also hardworking tank cleaners.